 The Walsh house.
 Kelly calls Brenda from campus and is happy to learn that she's really back in Beverly Hills.
 She wants to know all the details about her surprise return home, but Mama and Papa Walsh are milling around in the kitchen, so it's too awkward for Brenda to get into it.
 She tells Kelly she'll call her back later.
 After hanging up, she ambles into the kitchen where Mama and Papa Walsh ask her exactly why she left Minnesota.
 Brenda tells them it felt all wrong, and that she didn't like her classes, the people, or the dorm.
 Mama Walsh tells her that she probably could have dealt with it without dropping out, and this makes Brenda snark that she thought they'd be happy to see her, but instead are giving her the third degree.
 Papa Walsh informs her that Brandon has threatened to move out now that he doesn't have his adjoining man-cave anymore, then makes the assumption that Brenda will be transferring to California University.
 Brenda stares at her parents like they're crazy and snarls, "Who said anything about me going to CU?"
 Papa Walsh stares back at her in shock, so Brenda explains that it's obvious what this experience has told her is that she's not meant for college.
 Papa Walsh insists that she will be going to college, and Mama Walsh tries to convince her that she merely had a moment of panic and should consider going back.
 Brenda tells them that she got in touch with her inner self, who decided it didn't want to go to school, and mentions that she came home early so that Papa Walsh could get 90% of her tuition money back.
 That was uncharacteristically thoughtful and considerate of her.
 She then announces that she's going to unpack her stuff, and heads upstairs.

 California University.
 Kelly, Donna, Brandon and Steve are in a large lecture hall, taking their math placement test along with a large group of other freshmen.
-Steve cheats off some stranger because he is an unethical douchenozzle.
+Steve cheats off some stranger because he's an unethical douchenozzle.

 The Condor newsroom.
 Josh Richland introduces himself to a group of prospective freshmen journalists as the managing editor of The Condor.
 He warns them that he has a low threshold for stupidity, and preaches about how the paper is committed to professional standards and ethics, blah blah.
-He purposely shakes everyone's confidence by calling them little fish in a large pond, then hands out the writing assignments that will serve as tryouts.
-He informs the group that the deadline is 5:00pm the following day.
-A dorky guy with big ugly glasses asks him what if he can't get the assignment done in time because he has to take the math placement test, and Josh gives him a stony glare and rejoins, “What if a giant cow fell on your flat head?”
+He purposely shakes everyone's confidence by calling them little fish in a large pond, then hands out the writing assignments that will serve as tryouts, that that they're due at 5:00pm the following day.
+A dorky guy with big ugly glasses asks him what if he can't get the assignment done in time because he has to take the math placement test, and Josh gives him a stony glare and rejoins,"What if a giant cow fell on your flat head?"
 Haha!
 Good one.
-He derisively tells the group, “Figure it out” and dismissively dismisses them.
-Ahn-drea takes a look at her writing assignment and goes up to Josh to tell him that she can't do it because it's a conflict of interest.
-He sighs at her impatiently and tells her that it's just an exercise to see what kind of writer she is, and then saunters off to talk to someone else.
+He derisively tells the group, "Figure it out" and dismissively dismisses them.
+Ahn-drea takes a look at her writing assignment and goes up to Josh to tell him that she can't do it 'cause it's a conflict of interest.
+He sighs at her impatiently and tells her that it's just an exercise to see what kind of writer she is, then saunters off to talk to someone else.
 I so enjoyed that snub.

 Beach house.
-Kelly's on the phone with Brenda, telling her how glad she is that she decided to return home.
+Kelly's on the phone with Brenda, telling her how glad she's pretending to be about her return to L.A.
 Brenda invites her to come over, but Kelly tells her that she has plans to go over to Dylan's place.
 At that moment, David and Donna arrive at the beach house and tell Kelly that they have an audition lined up for an on-air gig.
 Donna starts rambling about how they have to submit an air-check tape and is happy that David actually knows what the hell that is.
 Kelly tells them she's on the phone with Brenda and then hands the receiver to Donna.
 Donna asks Brenda why she left Minnesota, so Brenda tells her that it didn't work out, then asks her whassup with Kelly and Dylan not being broken up anymore.
 Donna sheepishly admits that she was a little premature when she told her that, and asks Brenda if she came back because of their breakup.
 Brenda sounds fake breezy when she assures Donna that her life does not revolve around her slouchy ex.

 Dylan's house.
 Kelly's irked at Dylan for blowing off registration and asks him what he's going to do with his life now that he's not going to college.
 Dylan tells her that maybe he'll travel, and invites her to go with him...but Kelly has zero interest in doing that after their disastrous trip to France last summer.
 She then tells him how she got several classes she wanted, a cool apartment, and is excited about going to CU with her friends.
 She impatiently asks Dylan why he can't just go along with the program, and he moodily retorts, "The program sucks."
 He then says he no longer wants to have this discussion, which prompts Kelly to snap, "This is like Europe all over again!" and storm out.